-4 Tips to Avoid Having Your Short Story Rejected by a Literary Magazine
+4 Tips to Avoid Having Your Story Rejected

-Since the publication of Let’s Write a Short Story, I’ve been talking to a lot of writers about writing, publishing, and yes, rejection.
+Ever since I published Let’s Write a Short Story a few years ago, I’ve been talking to a lot of writers about writing, publishing, and rejection.

 1. Write the Best Story You Can

-However, the question people most often ask me is, “How do I know if my short story is good enough or even finished?”
+Perhaps a way to get at this answer another way is the question people most often ask me, “How do I know if my short story is good enough? or even finished?”

-The best thing I can recommend is to show your short story to a group of trusted readers.
-If your trusted reading group likes it, send it.
+If your reading group likes your story, submit it.
 If they mostly like it but have a few issues (especially if the issue is with the ending), consider tweaking it.
-If they unanimously hate it, go cry in the bathroom and then write another story.
+If they unanimously hate it, go cry in the bathroom.
+And then write another story.

-Here’s a list of forty-four literary magazines to start with.
+Here’s a list of forty-six literary magazines to start with.

 3. Follow Standard Formatting

-Literary magazine editor’s work long hours and are severely underpaid.
+Literary magazine editors, for example, work long hours and are severely underpaid.
 Standard formatting makes their life easier by ensuring that everything at least looks the same.
 You don’t want to turn an editor off before they even start reading because you used Comic Sans.

-We go into depth on how to format your story according to standard manuscript formatting in Let’s Write a Short Story, but another option is to pick up a copy of Scrivener, which will do all the hard work for you.
+We go into depth on how to format your story according to standard manuscript formatting in Let’s Write a Short Story (you can get a free short story formatting checklist here), but another option is to pick up a copy of Scrivener, which will do all the hard work for you.

 4. Embrace Rejection

 I’ve been there, too.
 When I was a junior in high school, a writing teacher scolded me in public over an article I wrote.
-I still don’t think I’ve gotten over it, and the experience turned me off of journalism, and writing for other people, for years.
+It took me about a decade to get over it.
+The experience turned me off of journalism, and writing for other people, for years.

-My greatest fear as a teacher is that I’ll be the star of one of those stories, that someone would give up on writing because of something I said.
-It reminds me of something Jesus said, “It would be better for them to be thrown into the sea with a millstone tied around their neck than to cause one of these little ones to stumble.”
+My greatest fear as a teacher is that I’ll be the star of one of those horror stories, that someone would give up on writing because of something I said.

 However, if you’ve given up writing because of something a teacher said, it’s time to take ownership of your writing and embrace your fear.
 If you want to be a writer, you will be rejected.
 There’s just no avoiding it.
 Sorry.
 The question is not how to avoid rejection, but can you embrace yourself if you’ve been rejected?